-The internship begins in mid-August with an orientation on the Cornell Campus, during which interns visit their community sites and URMC and continues through mid-June when they complete their clinical and management supervised practice.
+The internship begins in August with an orientation on the Cornell Campus, during which interns visit their community sites and URMC and continues through mid-June when they complete their clinical and management supervised practice.
+See rotation content areas for details.
+A detailed internship schedule is provided to accepted interns in April/May.
+A detailed internship orientation schedule is provided to interns in July.

 Community Nutrition Rotation

-During the fall semester on Mondays, the interns complete in three graduate courses:
+During the fall semester on Mondays, the interns complete three graduate courses:

 NS 6250 Community Nutrition in Action: Theory to Practice (3 cr)